quaternion/node-lua-state/README.md

 All Lua operations in `lua-state` are **synchronous** by design.
 The Lua VM runs in the same thread as JavaScript, providing predictable and fast execution.
+For asynchronous I/O, consider isolating Lua VMs in worker threads.

 - `await` is **not required** and not supported - calls like `lua.eval()` block until completion
 - Lua **coroutines** work normally _within_ Lua, but are **not integrated** with the JavaScript event loop
 - Asynchronous bridging between JS and Lua is intentionally avoided to keep the API simple, deterministic, and predictable.

-> **Note on Lua 5.1 / LuaJIT:**
-> These older Lua versions have a smaller internal C stack.
+> ⚠️ **Note**: Lua 5.1 and LuaJIT (older Lua versions) have a smaller internal C stack.
 Running very deep or repetitive JS function calls from Lua (hundreds of thousands in a loop) may lead to a stack overflow.
 Newer Lua versions (≥5.1.1) handle this correctly.

 ---